 The optimal cost $J^*(x_0) = \int_0^t(s\T-r\T K)x(\tau)\d \tau$ satisfies $J^*(x_0) = p^*\mathstrut \T x_0$ and is bounded.
 Therefore, $(s\T-r\T K)x(\tau) \to 0$ as $\tau\to\infty$.
 If the pair $(s\T-r\T K, A-BK)$ is detectable, this implies that $A-BK$ is Hurwitz. \end{proof}

-\section{\texorpdfstring{$l_{1}-$} -induced gain Minimization Problem}
+\section{\texorpdfstring{$L_{1}-$} -induced gain Minimization Problem}

-The $l_{1}$-induced gain of a positive system plays an important role in robust stability analysis against dynamical and parametric uncertainties~\cite{tutorial, Briat2013, Ebihara1}.
-Past studies on switched positive systems~\cite{aux9, aux10}, show how the $l_{1}$-induced gain can also be employed as a performance index to be minimized.

-Recall that the $l_1$-induced gain of a system is the maximum ratio of the $l_1$ norm of the system's output to the $l_1$ norm of the control and disturbance input.
+Recall that the $L_1$-induced gain of a system is the maximum ratio of the $L_1$ norm of the system's output to the $L_1$ norm of the control and disturbance input.
 Thus, it measures the maximum amplification of the input disturbances and control signals to the system's output.
 Formally, we define the $L_{1}-$induced gain of the system~\eqref{dynamics} with respect to a disturbance $\omega$ as